alterationx10/branch/site/pages/lzy/index.md

 ### Timing Control

-You can add delays and pauses to your Lazy computations:
+You can add delays, pauses, and timeouts to your Lazy computations:

 ```scala
 import scala.concurrent.duration._